 Skip to main content

-Successful Subrogation Pursuit Against Government Entities
+Tactical Subrogation Pursuit Against Government Entities

 Unique rules, procedures, jurisdictional issues and deadlines make the subrogation of government entity claims extremely complicated.
 Throw in the fact that every jurisdiction has its own requirements to bring such claims and the need for experienced subrogation counsel becomes readily apparent.

-Navigating Sovereign Immunity arguments
+Navigating Sovereign Immunity Arguments in Subrogation Cases

 Specific Notice Requirements Complicate Subrogation Recovery

-Regardless of whether the claim is federal, state or local in nature, as they arise from statute, the statute must be followed exactly at each step in order for the subrogation claim to go forward.
-The rigidity and specificity of these statutes makes an understanding of state-specific subrogation laws a prerequisite to practicing in this area.
-As opposed to subrogation suits against non-governmental parties, specific pre-litigation notices must be given to the alleged wrongdoer within a certain time and through a certain method.
-Failure to do so will result in an absolute bar of your subrogation claim.
+Regardless of whether the claim is federal, state or local in nature, as they arise from statute and local procedures.
+Those statutes and procedures must be followed exactly at each step in order for the subrogation claim to go forward.
+The rigidity and specificity of these statutes and procedures make an understanding of state-specific subrogation laws a prerequisite to practicing in this area.

 Tracking of Deadlines is Key to Successful Subrogation from a Government Entity